Supply Chain Investing in Technology for Current Gain, Not Future Use

-Supply chain executives are planning to invest in supply chain visibility (83%), robotics and automation (58%) and sensors/IoT (42%).
-However, many of the headline-making innovations – like drones (8%), augmented reality (8%) and driverless vehicles (14%) – ranked lowest on the list.

-While technologies such as drones, AR/VR are getting a lot of attention, supply chain executives are more focused on the new technologies and solutions that can have incremental but impactful changes today in their supply chains and bottom line, according to a new survey.
+While technologies such as drones, virtual reality and autonomous vehicles are getting a lot of attention, supply chain executives are more focused on the new technologies and solutions that can have incremental but impactful changes today in their supply chains and bottom line, according to a new survey.

-The State of the 3PL Innovation Survey, conducted by Kencdo, recently askeds supply chain leaders from a range of industries to get a deeper understanding of how they define innovation, which technologies will have the greatest impact, and plans for the future of innovation.
+The State of the 3PL Innovation Survey, conducted by Kenco, recently asked supply chain leaders from a range of industries to get a deeper understanding of how they define innovation, which technologies will have the greatest impact, and plans for the future of innovation.

 When asked which areas leaders are planning to invest in, the top three areas of interest are: